Purushottama Deva: War with Vijayanagara and hostilities by Saluva Narasimha Deva Raya

-While the civil war and conflict with the intervening Bahamanis were going on, the ruler of Vijayanagar, Saluva Narasimha Deva Raya to seize the opportunity for regaining the lost territories of that kingdom from Odisha Gajapati.
-The Vijayanagar ruler declared war on Odisha in the year 1468 and attacked the southern fortified territories of Udayagiri and Chandragiri situated in and around today's Nellore district.
-In the initial attempt and as in corroboration with the legend of Kanchi-Kaveri expedition, the Odia forces lost their ground and were defeated while many of them losing their lives.
-Saluvabhuigayam, a Sanskrit literary work of the period records the exploits of the Vijayanagara kingdom against the Kalingas (Odisha Kingdom) while another reference is provided in the Varaha Purana that the General named Ishwara Nayaka captured the Udayagiri fort from the Odia forces stationed there on behalf of the Vijayanagar ruler.
-The Bahamanis had equally captured the parts of southern Odisha Kingdom named as Rajamundry and Kondavidu during the ongoing Gajapati civil war.
-The Muslim chronicle Burhan-i-Ma'sir states that the Narasimha Deva Raya advanced north with an army of 700,000 cursed infantry, 8,500 elephants like mountains of iron to capture Rajmahendry.
+While the civil war and conflict with the intervening Bahamanis were going on, the emperor of Vijayanagara, Saluva Narasimha Deva Raya, wanted to seize the opportunity for regaining the lost territories of the empire from the Gajapati.
+The Vijayanagar emperor declared war on the Gajapati in the year 1468 and attacked the southern fortified territories of Udayagiri and Chandragiri situated in and around today's Nellore district.
+In the initial attempt and as in corroboration with the legend of Kanchi-Kaveri expedition, the Gajapati forces lost their ground and were defeated while many of them losing their lives.
+Saluvabhuigayam, a Sanskrit literary work of the period records the exploits of emperor Saluva Narasimha against the Kalingas (Odisha Kingdom) while another reference is provided in the Varaha Purana that the General named Ishwara Nayaka captured the Udayagiri fort from the Gajapati forces stationed there on behalf of the Vijayanagara Emperor.
+The Turko-Persian Bahamanis had equally captured the southern parts of the Gajapati Empire named as Rajamahendravaram and Kondavidu during the ongoing Gajapati civil war.
+The Persian Muslim chronicle Burhan-i-Ma'sir states that the Narasimha Deva Raya advanced north with an army of 700,000 "cursed" infantry, 8,500 elephants like mountains of iron to capture Rajmahendry.

-After the defeat of the Bahamanis, the surrender of Hamvira Deva and the recapture of Rajmahendry and Kondavidu forts, Purushottam Deva launched an attack on the southern regions to recapture the lost territories.
-It is comparable to the Kanchi Kaveri legend that the Gajapati actually failed to make much headway at the first attempt but in the second attempt he not only attacked Kanchi, the secondary capital of Vijayanagar, but also imprisoned Saluva Narasimha Deva.
-The Vijayanagar monarch was freed in only the exchange of Udayagiri and Chandragiri regions back to Gajapati and the marital alliance with the Gajapatis ensuring no further invasions from the Vijayanagar monarchy.
+After the defeat of the Bahamanis, the surrender of Hamvira Deva and the recapture of Rajamahendravaram and Kondavidu forts, Purushottama Deva launched an attack on the southern regions to recapture the lost territories.
+It is comparable to the Kanchi Kaveri legend that the Gajapati actually failed to make much headway at the first attempt but in the second attempt he not only attacked Kanchi, the secondary capital of Vijayanagara Empire, but also imprisoned Saluva Narasimha Deva.
+The Vijayanagara Emperor was freed in only the exchange of Udayagiri and Chandragiri regions back to Gajapati and the marital alliance with the Gajapatis ensuring no further invasions from the Vijayanagar monarchy.
 While his return from the final Kanchi expedition, Gajapati Purushottama Deva brought idols of deities Uchchhishta Ganapati and Gopala that are now installed inside the Jagannath temple premises along with idols of goddesses like Tarini, Karunei and Barunei as symbols of his victory.